Meet

 Lillie offers a safe space for you to work through the trauma held in your body.

-Over the course of her career, she has had the amazing fortune of working with Peter Levine, Bessel van der Kolk, Pia Mellody, Tian Dayton and Pat & Stephanie Carnes.
+Over the course of her career, she has had the amazing fortune of working with Peter Levine, Bessel van der Kolk, Pia Mellody, Tian Dayton and Pat & Stefanie Carnes.

 Jackie Allen

-Jackie is a Licensed Independent Substance Abuse Counselor (LISAC) who has been working within the addiction field for 12 years.
+Jackie is a Licensed Independent Addiction Counselor (LIAC) who has been working within the addiction field for 15 years.
 In 2010, she started at Hazelden Betty Ford Foundation in Center City, Minnesota, as a lead therapist on the Healthcare Professional Unit and in 2015 made the move to Arizona to further her career with the Claudia Black Young Adult Center Residential Program.
 She served as lead therapist there for one year and was promoted to Clinical Director.

 In 2019, she transitioned to the world-renowned sex addiction treatment center, Gentle Path, where she completed her Certified Sex Addiction Therapist (CSAT) training and trained under Dr. Stephanie Carnes and Dr. Patrick Carnes.
 She did considerable work with adult sex addicts and their spouses.
 She received her CSAT certification through the International Institute for Trauma and Addiction Professionals.